tenstorrent/tt-metal/docs/source/ttnn/dependencies/tt_lib.rst

         }
     };

-Or to add one with a memmber:
+Or to add one with a member:

 .. code-block::